folio-org/okapi/doc/securing.md

 See the
 [Storage](https://github.com/folio-org/okapi/blob/master/doc/guide.md#storage)
 section of the Okapi guide for details of setting up your database.
-Then run
+Then run:

 ```
 java -Dstorage=postgres -jar okapi/okapi-core/target/okapi-core-fat.jar initdatabase